beego/beedoc/en-US/mvc/controller/errors.md

 }
 ```

-If you want to stop this request and throw exception, you can do this in beego's controller:
+If you want to stop this request and throw exception, you can do this in Beego's controller:

 ```go
 func (this *MainController) Get() {